 Non-economic damages compensate you for pain and suffering, loss of enjoyment, and mental anguish.
 These are harder to quantify, as it’s not easy to put a price on something so subjective.
 Non-economic damages are typically calculated by applying a multiplier between one and five to your total economic damages.

-If you’ve sustained minor injuries, the multiplier might only be 1.5 or two, whereas if your injuries are life-changing and prevent you from ever working again, the multiplier might be four or even five.
+If you’ve sustained minor injuries, the multiplier might only be one-and-a-half or two, whereas if your injuries are life-changing and prevent you from ever working again, the multiplier might be four or even five.

 To illustrate this with an example, if your total economic damages are $10,000, you will be entitled to anywhere between $15,000 and $50,000, depending on the impact of your injuries on your life.